nandika74/embl-ebi/README.md

 This project is to create REST API to manage person data.
 API layer provides stores, updates, retrieve and delete operations.

+## Solved Pronlems
+1. Unit test cases to ensure the API functionalities without installing locally.
+2. Secure the APIs using basic authentication
+3. Postman scripts to test the functionality
+4. Swagger as API documentation

 ## Prerequisites
 1. Java version 8 or higher
 2. Java IDE (Spring Tool Suite, Eclipse or IntelliJ IDEA)